jbnilles/Vendor/README.md

 ## Known Bugs

-_Cannot edit an order from not paid to paid_
+_ FIXED 10/2/2020 Cannot edit an order from not paid to paid,_

 ## Support and contact details